Ridhwana/rails/guides/source/caching_with_rails.md

 config.cache_store = MyCacheStore.new
 ```

 ### Strong v/s Weak ETags

+An ETag is a token (often a hash) that uniquely represents a particular version
+of a response body.
+If the server sends an ETag, the browser can later send it
+back to ask “is this still the same?” without fetching the full response.

 Rails generates weak ETags by default.
 Weak ETags allow semantically equivalent
-responses to have the same ETags, even if their bodies do not match exactly.
+responses to share the same ETag even if their response bodies do not match
-This is useful when we don't want the page to be regenerated for minor changes in
+byte-for-byte.
+This can be useful when minor representation differences occur
-response body.
+that do not change the meaning of the response, such as insignificant whitespace
+or formatting changes.

 Weak ETags have a leading `W/` to differentiate them from strong ETags.